 - 3.23.1 No bilge pump may discharge into a cockpit unless that cockpit opens aft to the sea. - 3.23.2 Bilge pumps shall not be connected to cockpit drains.
-(OSR 3.09) - 3.23.3 Bilge pumps and strum boxes shall be readily accessible for maintenance and for clearing out debris - 3.23.4 Unless permanently installed, each bilge pump handle shall be provided with a lanyard or catch or similar device to prevent accidental loss - 3.23.5 The following shall be provided: - d) at least one permanently installed manual bilge pump operable with all cockpit seats, hatches and companionways shut f) two buckets of stout construction each with at least 9 litres (2 UK gallons, 2.4 US gallons) capacity.
+(OSR 3.09) - 3.23.3 Bilge pumps and strum boxes shall be readily accessible for maintenance and for clearing out debris - 3.23.4 Unless permanently installed, each bilge pump handle shall be provided with a lanyard or catch or similar device to prevent accidental loss - 3.23.5 The following shall be provided: - a) two permanently installed manual bilge pumps, one operable from above, the other from below deck.
+Each pump shall be operable with all cockpit seats, hatches and companionways shut and shall have permanently installed discharge pipe(s) of sufficient capacity to accommodate simultaneously both pumps f) two buckets of stout construction each with at least 9 litres (2 UK gallons, 2.4 US gallons) capacity.
 Each bucket to have a lanyard.